jonesmelton/sqlite3/README.md

 jpm build
 ```

-Note, if you intead to install the package globally, use:
+Note, if you intend to install the package globally, use:

 ```
 sudo -E jpm build